NFTs, virtual clothes, and Zuckerberg’s Meta

 You may, however, go beyond virtual billboards.
 Because metaverses are engaging and immersive in nature, it’s crucial to capitalise on this by providing the same immersive experience with your advertisements and marketing initiatives.
 Instead of simply posting ads, provide branded installations and events with which people can interact.

-We’ve seen early adopters provide immersive experiences to their consumers, such as a Lil Nas X performance in Roblox, Gucci Garden experience visits, and Warner Bros.’ marketing of In the Heights with a virtual reproduction of the Washington Heights neighbourhood.
+We’ve seen early adopters provide immersive experiences to their consumers, such as a Lil Nas X performance in Roblox, Gucci Garden experience visits, and Warner Bros.’ marketing agency of In the Heights with a virtual reproduction of the Washington Heights neighbourhood.
 Collaborations with the Roblox metaverse and other metaverses have recently led to the discovery of new revenue streams for brands.

 Make collectibles available